-Born in the UK and now splitting my time between there and Darwin, northern Australia.
+Born in the UK but also holding Australian citizenship and now splitting my time between the UK, S. E. Asia and Australia.

 I have worked in 50 countries throughout Europe, Africa and Asia including living in Vietnam, Laos and Japan for over 30 years.
-I am aware of local conditions and immediately adaptable to requirements and working conditions with a working knowledge of some Asian languages.
+I am aware of local conditions and seamlessly adaptable to locations, with a working knowledge of some Asian languages.

-Assignments have been for United Nations agencies such as UNICEF, WHO, WFP, UNCDF and international Non-Government Organisations such as Oxfam, Save the Children, Plan International, and many others.
-I work well informed and able to create a narrative built upon dynamic, insightful images.
+Assignments have been for United Nations agencies such as UNICEF, WHO, WFP, UNCDF and international Non-Government Organisations such as Oxfam, Save the Children, Plan International, CAFOD and many others.
+I am well informed and able to create a narrative built upon dynamic, insightful images.

-Commercial assignments revolve the documentation of construction of large hydropower projects and the gold mining industry.
-I spent 6 years working on a visual survey of a dam construction in Laos following the process for builders and local communities from turf cutting to power generation.
+Commercial assignments have been within large hydropower projects and the gold mining industry.
+I spent 6 years visually documenting dam construction in Laos, from turf cut to power generation.

 I mentors groups and individuals in the skills, sensitivities, and processes of documentary photography specifically within a developing world context, including sessions on digital demystification, visual literacy, image ethics and identity protection.

 Advice, staff training and practical solutions to collate, edit, catalogue and resource an organisation’s image collection.
 I can design and draft organisational photographic policy to suit specific tailored requirements.